ISGLOBAL-Rakislova-Lab/HTGAnalyzer/README.md

 * An Excel file with annotation or clinical data.

 ## 2.1.
 QUICK START.
-HTGAnalyzer has a functions called `HTG_auto` which provide an easy way to perform all the analysis.
+HTGAnalyzer has a function called `HTG_auto` which provides an easy way to perform all the analyses.

 ### 2.1.1 HTG_auto.
 #### 2.1.1.1 HTG_auto: all the analysis
 The `HTG_auto` function in HTGAnalyzer automates a comprehensive analysis pipeline for HTG data.
-It integrates various analysis including Quality Control (**QC**), Differential Expression Analysis (**DEA**), Gene Set Enrichment Analysis (**GSEA**), Tumor Microenvironment Analysis (**TME**), and **Survival Analysis**.
+It integrates various analyses including analyses such as Quality Control (**QC**), Differential Expression Analysis (**DEA**), Gene Set Enrichment Analysis (**GSEA**), Tumor Microenvironment Analysis (**TME**), and **Survival Analysis**.
 This function is designed to simplify the process, with default settings for ease of use, while also providing flexibility to modify parameters according to specific needs.

 **EXAMPLE:**
-imagine that your AnnotData looks like this:
+Imagine that your AnnotData looks like this:

-** **IS VERY IMPORTANT THAT THE SAMPLE NAME IN AnnotData.xlsx HAS TO BE "id"** **
+** **It is very important that the sample name in AnnotData.xlsx is labeled as "id".** **

 |       id       | HPV_status | Ciclina_D1 | FIGO_2021_STAGE | Recurrence | Recurrence_01 | Time_to_death_surv |
 |----------------|------------|------------|-----------------|------------|----------------|---------------------|